helm/charts/stable/anchore-engine/README.md

 ## Configuration

-All custom configurations should be appended to the anchore_values.yaml file and utilized when installing the chart.
+All configurations should be appended to your custom `anchore_values.yaml` file and utilized when installing the chart.
 While the configuration options of Anchore Engine are extensive, the options provided by the chart are:

 #### Exposing the service outside the cluster: